gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 where *is* that rosehip tea…"

-The sun was low on the horizon as Maddy and Gumption walked slowly back toward the village.
+The sun was low on the horizon as Maddy and Gumption walked slowly back toward town.
 By unspoken agreement they left the main road and took the path that ran down by the river.
 It was the longer route,